 “My advice would be not to be afraid of the challenge of going back to school,” he said.
 “Many people, after they’ve graduated with their undergraduate degree, medical degree or whatever other professional degree they have, often feel they’re done with school forever.
 In fact, learning is lifelong.

 “You become comfortable in your personal life, your family life and your business life.
 The thought of returning to school to acquire new skills is daunting.
 In my situation, I had been out of school for 35 years.
 That took some soul searching.
 Many people aren’t going to wait 35 years, but the thought of returning to school and committing yourself to a two-year program is very daunting.
 I say you can do it.”

-Learn more about the UT Tyler online MBA in Healthcare Management.
+Learn more about the UT Tyler online MBA with a Concentration in Healthcare Management.